quantumlib/Cirq/docs/devices.md

 # Devices

-Devices are an abstract concept in Cirq, that can represent constraints of an actual quantum processor.
+``Device`` is an abstract concept in Cirq, that can represent constraints of an actual quantum processor.
 This page describes this abstract concept.

 If you are looking for ways of running quantum algorithms, take a look at